GhoulMage/Dream-Emerald/README.md

 * Berries in rainy routes will always yield max amount of berries without the need to water them
 * Shiny chance is now 1/1024
 * Sort the bag using START Button
-* Hidden Power type is exposed
 * Change your Pokémon Pokéballs by using them in the bag

 ### Quality Of Life Changes
 * Run indoors
 * Poison Fades at 1HP and Lowers Friendship
-* "Run" in water
+* Move faster by pressing B in water
 * No need for Move Deleter for HMs
 * Summary Screen Nature stats are coloured, IVs and EVs appear by pressing A Button
 * Summary Screen wraps to first/last Pokémon (hate this wasn't a default)
-* Easily swap between lower and upper case with R Button in the Naming screen
+* Easily swap between lower and upper case with R Button in Naming screen
-* Switches to lowercase after inputting the first character
+* Switches to lowercase after inputting the first character in Naming screen
 * Expiring a Repel will prompt the use of another one
 * Eggs hatch at level 1
 * Use Pokéball out of battle to change Pokéballs of your Pokémon
 * Low Health Beep does not longer loop
 * Berries grow faster, also planting and watering them is faster
 * See the Phyiscal/Special Split of abilities in battle
+* Hidden Power type is exposed
+* Return/Frustration power is exposed
 * Low Health beep does not loop anymore